-Even though the implementation deadline for the EU’s General Data Protection Regulation (GDPR) is fast approaching (25 May 2018,) there are still many companies of all sizes who are not ready for it.
+Even though the implementation deadline for the EU’s General Data Protection Regulation (GDPR) is fast approaching (25 May 2018), there are still many companies of all sizes which are not ready for it.

 - Statement of Work: Prepare the policies and procedures needed to abide by the GDPR…

 - Target Budget: 200 staff hours or 20.000 €